s-laul/bookmarks/README.md

 <h2>Stretch Goals</h2>

 Creating an attractive and dynamic UI that can use a book cover API (e.g. https://openlibrary.org/dev/docs/api/covers) to insert book covers with creating an interface that changes colors based on primary colors of the cover similar to Spotify (e.g. https://lokeshdhakar.com/projects/color-thief/).
+Further stretch goal would be to create 'cards' for each note.

 ![image](https://user-images.githubusercontent.com/54870014/233503180-ee0bb9e4-cf46-4e9d-8aa1-2f7f382b8138.png)